 PED 201 BADMINTON: 1 hour.
 Two class meetings per week.
 A beginning course which is designed to teach the basic fundamentals and techniques which will include grips, wristwork, footwork, body control and strokes.
 Rules and strategy will be emphasized.
 MEN and WOMEN.
-Winter, Spring and Summer.
+The student will be required to furnish his/her own racquet.
+Fall, Winter, Spring and Summer.

 PED 202 TENNIS: 1 hour.
 Two class meetings per week.
 This course emphasizes the basic skills; forehand drive, backhand drive, service, and the techniques involved in executing these fundamental skills.
 MEN and WOMEN.
+The student will be required to furnish his/her own racquet.
 Fall, Spring and Summer.